grid-line

 LinkedIn company pages and job listings can provide general intelligence.
 For more specific information, you might want to look at niche recruiting companies for the areas you’re interested in.

 Raw data needs context to drive decisions.
-When you spot a competitor's move, ask:
+When you spot a change in a competitor's strategy, ask:

 • Does this change affect our market position?